Rules For Rio Marketing

 3 examples are given of when a waiver may be granted are provided:

-1. The first is the exact same description as “Deemed Consent” which seems a bit odd as this is only if that is failed.
+1. First is the exact same description as “Deemed Consent” which seems a bit odd as this is only if that is failed.

-2. The second is in regards to advertising for “non-commercial” adverts (charities).
+2. Second is in regards to advertising for “non-commercial” adverts (charities).

-3. The third is for advertising another sporting event taking place shortly after the Games involving the featured athlete.
+3. Third is for advertising another sporting event taking place shortly after the Games involving the featured athlete.

 The Games are a minefield of restrictions for marketers, I recommend steering clear for the time being.
 Even after hours of scouring the official guidelines, I can’t say for certain what they will and won’t allow.
 Whether the ambiguity is deliberate or just an oversight I can’t say, but letting it be published is a clear sign that any ‘relaxation’ of the rule is merely a PR line and they fully intend to forcibly maintain their exclusive rights.